 Dr. Reid serves as president of the Association for Living History, Farm and Agricultural Museums and co-treasurer of the Rural Women’s Studies Association.
-She speaks regularly at regional and national meetings of the Association for Living History, Farm and Agricultural Museums, the Midwest Open Air Museums Coordinating Council, and is the first vice president and executive committee member of the International Association of Agricultural Museums.
+She speaks regularly at regional and national meetings of the Agricultural History Society, the Association for Living History, Farm and Agricultural Museums, the Midwest Open Air Museums Coordinating Council, and is the first vice president and executive committee member of the International Association of Agricultural Museums.

 For more information, please visit the Speakers Bureau Webpage.

 I could speak to several topics that relate to rural and farm history in the Midwest, specifically Illinois, and the South.
 Most of my research focuses on experiences of racial and ethnic minorities, which prepares me to discuss diversity historically.
 I can also discuss museum history and the role the public plays in selectively preserving and memorializing the past.